Leland Orser: Career

-Orser made his television debut in 1991 on the series Gabriel's Fire.
-His next roles were small roles on The Golden Girls, Cheers, L.A.
+Orser began his career as a stage actor, and was nominated for a Helen Hayes Award for Best Supporting Actor for his performance in The Secret Rapture in 1991.
+That same year, he made his television debut in 1991 on the series Gabriel's Fire, and went on to appear in programs such as The Golden Girls, Cheers, L.A.
 Law, The X-Files, NYPD Blue, Law & Order: Special Victims Unit and CSI: Crime Scene Investigation.
 In 1999, he played Dr. Arthur Zeller in The Outer Limits episode "Descent".

 He appeared in Seven (1995) as a man who was involuntarily recruited to kill a prostitute.
 He was credited as "Crazed Man in Massage Parlour".
 He played Larry Purvis in Alien Resurrection (1997).

 He played the antagonist Richard Thompson in the Denzel Washington thriller The Bone Collector (1999).
 In 2001, he had a role in Pearl Harbor as an injured officer saved by Kate Beckinsale's character.
-In 2003, he appeared as Wesley in the comic-turned-film Daredevil.
+In 2003, he appeared as Wesley Owen Welch in the Marvel Comics superhero film Daredevil.

-Orser also appeared in various roles in the Star Trek franchise, among them playing a Changeling posing as the Romulan Colonel Lovok in the Star Trek: Deep Space Nine episode "The Die is Cast" and in the episode "Sanctuary" playing a bit part as a member of the Skrreean race.
+Orser also appeared in various roles in the Star Trek franchise, among them playing a Changeling posing as the Romulan Colonel Lovok in the Star Trek: Deep Space Nine episode "The Die Is Cast" and in the episode "Sanctuary" playing a bit part as a member of the Skrreean race.
 He also played a homicidal hologram in the Star Trek: Voyager episode "Revulsion".
 In Star Trek: Enterprise, he played the character "Loomis" in the time-travel episode "Carpenter Street".

 He played Ansel in the drama thriller film Faults.
 From 2004–09, he played Chief of Surgery Dr. Lucien Dubenko, a recurring character, on ER.
 Most recently he has appeared in all three of the Taken film series as "Sam".

+In 2010, Orser made his directorial debut with the film Morning.